inmotionhosting/central-connect/readme.txt

 * PHP 5.4 or higher

 = Manually =
-1. Upload the entire boldgrid-connect folder to the /wp-content/plugins/ directory.
+1. Upload the entire central-connect folder to the /wp-content/plugins/ directory.
 1. Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==